Bayesian Learning via Q-Exponential Process: THE -EXPONENTIAL PROCESS

 As pointed out by Kano \citep{KANO_1994}, the elliptic distribution $\EC_d(\bmu, \bC, g)$ in the format of Gomez's EP distribution \eqref{eq:mepd} with $g(r)=\exp\{-\half r^\frac{q}{2}\}$ does not satisfy the consistency condition \citep[also c.f.
 Proposition 5.1 of][]{Gomez_1998}.
-However, the following theorem \cite{KANO_1994} suggests a different viable choice of $g$ to make a valid generalization of $\EC_d(\bmu, \bC, g)$ to a stochastic process \citep{Bankestad_2020}: \begin{thm} An elliptic distribution is \emph{consistent} if and only if its density generator function, $g(\cdot)$, has the following form
+Figure \ref{fig:consistency} (left panel) also illustrates such inconsistency numerically.
+However, Kano's consistency theorem \cite{KANO_1994} suggests a different viable choice of $g$ to make a valid generalization of $\EC_d(\bmu, \bC, g)$ to a stochastic process \citep{Bankestad_2020}: \begin{thm}[Kano's Consistency] An elliptic distribution is \emph{consistent} if and only if its density generator function, $g(\cdot)$, has the following form

 where $p(s)$ is a strictly positive mixing distribution independent of $d$ and $p(s=0)=0$. \end{thm}